ryandrewjohnson/react-localize-redux/README.md

 Dead simple localization for your React/Redux components.

 * Supports multiple languages
-* Provide components with global and component specific translations
+* Provides components with global and component specific translations
+* Will render HTML tags included in translation copy
-* With webpack code splitting translation json data can be bundled with their component
+* With webpack code splitting translation json can be bundled with their component

 ## Installation